GoConflux/conflux-rb/README.md

 # Conflux Ruby gem

-The Conflux Ruby gem is used in tandem with the [Conflux CLI](https://github.com/) to fetch your app's Conflux configs on boot of your Rails server by tying into a Railtie.
+The Conflux Ruby gem is meant to be used in tandem with the [Conflux CLI](https://github.com/GoConflux/conflux-cli) to fetch your app's Conflux configs on boot of your Rails server by tying into a Railtie.

-That Railtie can be found in the `lib/conflux/railtie.rb` file.
+That Railtie can be found inside `lib/conflux/railtie.rb`

 ## Installation

-*If you've installed the Conflux CLI, it should have automatically installed the Conflux Ruby gem for you.*
+**Note: If you've installed the Conflux CLI, it should have automatically installed the Conflux Ruby gem for you.**

-But if you need to install in manually for whatever reason, do one of the following:
+If you need to install in manually for whatever reason, do one of the following:

 Add this line to your application's Gemfile: